DECA (organization): Conferences

 The International Career Development Conference (ICDC) is available to all DECA members.
-Although only qualifying members may take part in the competitive events series, the conference also offers workshops, academies, and networking for students who wish to further their business skills or gain knowledge about business.
+Although only qualifying members may take part in the competitive events series, the conference also offers workshops, academies, and networking for students who wish to further their business skills or learn about business.
 DECA ICDC is generally held in April or May of each year and 23,000+ members, advisors, and business professionals attend the conference.
 The location of the conference rotates between three cities: Anaheim, California; Atlanta, Georgia; and Orlando, Florida.